GenTrajSim/UOP/README.md

 python Uni_OP_train_v1.py
 ```
 ## A configuration for demonstrating the classification ability of UOP:
 The configurations that need to be processed are stored in the following path.
-And A configuration requires two files in different formats (gro and POSCAR).
+And a configuration requires two files in different formats (gro and POSCAR).
 ```bash
 SAVE/MultiPT/*.POSCAR
 SAVE/MultiPT/*.gro